JamieMBright/csd-library/README.md

 # CLEAR-SKY DETECTION METHODOLOGY LIBRARY

 ## What is a clear-sky detection methodology?
-A clear-sky detection (CSD) methodology is one that analysies time-series of irradiance data and determines one of two things, (1) whether or not the sky at the time of measurement was free of clouds, or (2) whether or not there was a clear line of sight to the sun at the time of measurement.
+A clear-sky detection (CSD) methodology is one that analysies time-series of irradiance data and determines one of two things, (1) whether or not the sky at the time of measurement was free of clouds [CSDc], or (2) whether or not there was a clear line of sight to the sun at the time of measurement [CSDs].

+## Our recommendations
+After reviewing all available methodologies from the library and published the findings (Gueymard et al, 2019 [3], see bottom of README.md) we have a good grasp of which models perform best.
+We found that, despite some models performing excellently in certain climtaes, no model in [3] could perform reliably everywhere.
+Becasue of this, we designed our own model drawing influence from all involved here: the **Bright-Sun** CSDc and CSDs models (though primarily a CSDc).
+This work has been published (Bright et al. 2020 [4]) alongside a thorough investigation into the other methodologies detailed herein.
+Naturally, we find this methodology the most reliable, and it is quite insensitive to choice of clear-sky irradiance model (of which I have also provided substantial amounts of code in my other repository at https://github.com/JamieMBright/clear-sky-models).

 ## Introduction
 Welcome to the CSD methodology library.